fabriguespe/thegeneralstore-bot/src/data/notion_prompt.md

 Below is our menu.
 Let us know the number of the item you want, and it's yours.
 If it's a digital good, our bot will deliver those items right to your wallet.
 - Chewing Gum
 - TicTacs
-- Chapstick
+- Deodorant
 - RedBull
+- Toothbrush
+- Toothpaste
-- Iced Coffee
+- XMTP Swag
 - Testnet funds
 - POAP
 Please reply with the item or number of the item you want